From virtual career fairs to industry-specific events, we’ve broken down fall into focus weeks so you can choose where your attention needs to be.

 Contact Us Directly

 Looking for something more specific?
 We’re happy to help guide you and answer any questions: firstname.lastname@example.org

-We’re all taking classes and working remotely, but SuccessWorks is still here for students, employers and L&S departments.
-Learn about how to get career advising, how to navigate the job and internship search process remotely, and more about how COVID-19 impacts SuccessWorks services:
+Career & internship advising and events are virtual this fall, but SuccessWorks is here for you.
+Learn about how to get career advising, how to navigate the job and internship search process remotely, and more about our fall services:

 We stand in solidarity with all members of the UW-Madison community who are engaging in the important work to combat systemic racism in our country and to foster a more equitable, inclusive, and just society.
 We’re here to support you in leveraging your education to be the leaders who make positive change, now and in the future.

 "This space is going to transform how we prepare liberal arts students for careers and bring us that much closer to our goal of integrating career readiness into students’ experiences while they are here on campus."Chancellor Rebecca Blank

 “Students need to be open to trying things that aren’t necessarily the same as their dream career.
 Thinking creatively and seizing opportunities can open up doors that give you a different perspective on your career field.”Lenai Johnson, Psychology and Legal Studies

 The College of Letters & Science endeavors to make academic excellence inclusive by sustaining a community of free inquiry in which people of diverse race, ethnicity, cultures, veteran status, marital status, socio-economic level, national origin, religious belief, physical ability, sexual orientation, age, class, political ideology and lifestyle participate in, contribute to and benefit equally from a liberal arts education based on the Wisconsin Idea — one in which we all contribute to advancing society.